bagder/uncurled/evolution/infrastructure.md

 an integrated fashion.
 GitHub and Gitlab being two popular and known providers.

-Settting up a good and productive issue tracker for your project used to be complicated.
+Setting up a good and productive issue tracker for your project used to be complicated.
 It is not anymore.

 ## Version control